DavideOberto/DavideOberto.github.io/_pages/teaching.md

 ## Supervision

 * Co-supervision of 1 Master's degree thesis in Mathematics, Concordia University, Montréal (CA)
-    * K. Avalon (2024).
+    * K. Ajavon (2024).
 Surrogate Models for diffusion on graphs: a high-dimensional polynomial approach

 * Co-supervision of 2 Master’s degree thesis in Applied Mathematics, University of Siena
    * H. C. Konan (2021).
 One Dimensional Model of Navier-Stokes Equations for the Arterial Blood Flow